SQream/sqream_docs/guides/migration/orc.rst

 .. [#f7] Will succeed if all values fit the destination type

-2. Place ORC files where SQream DB workers can access them
+2. Storing CSV Files in a SQream Worker Accessible Location
 ================================================================

 Any worker may try to access files (unless explicitly speficied with the :ref:`workload_manager`).